-- (a) ELE providers ensure that clear, accurate, transparent, accessible, relevant and up-to- date information is available to learners, education agents, recruitment partners, consultants and other stakeholders in all promotional materials and on the website. - (b) ELE providers - (i) endeavour proactively to understand the information needs of prospective international learners, education agents, recruitment partners, consultants and other stakeholders; - (ii) ensure that information provided to potential international learners about the provider and their programmes and other services is clear, accurate, transparent, accessible, relevant and up-to-date.
+- (a) ELE providers ensure that clear, accurate, transparent, accessible, relevant and up-to- date information is available to learners, education agents, recruitment partners, consultants and other stakeholders in all promotional materials and on the website. - (b) ELE providers - endeavour proactively to understand the information needs of prospective international learners, education agents, recruitment partners, consultants and other stakeholders; - (ii) ensure that information provided to potential international learners about the provider and their programmes and other services is clear, accurate, transparent, accessible, relevant and up-to-date.
 This includes information about the intended purpose of the ELE programme e.g., to prepare a learner for further study, a proficiency ELE examination or specific employment, with intended learning outcomes; - (iii) ensure that all information is provided in a way that is accessible to international learners and assists them in making informed decisions.
 This information should support international learners in understanding all matters related to an ELE programme prior to enrolment.
-If provided in a language other than English, it is the responsibility of the ELE provider to ensure that the information is clear, accurate, transparent, accessible, relevant and up-to-date; - (iv) where applicable, information should be provided on the recognition status of ELE proficiency examinations, both in Ireland and internationally;
+If provided in a language other than English, it is the responsibility of the ELE provider to ensure that the information is clear, accurate, transparent, accessible, relevant and up-to-date; - (iv) where applicable, information should be provided on the recognition of ELE proficiency examinations, both in the state and internationally.

 - (v) accurately represent their company and facilities in all marketing and promotional materials and ensure that no false or misleading information is given or implied.
-For example, if there is the possibility that a learner may study at a centre that is not the main centre, or in an afternoon schedule instead of a morning one, this information is included: - (vi) provide contact details for an appropriate person(s) to provide assistance with queries from international learners prior to enrolment, e.g., the enrolments officer or student welfare officer; - (vii) provide details of the arrangements in place for the protection of enrolled learners under Section 65 of the 2012 Act as amended.
+For example, if there is the possibility that a learner may have an afternoon schedule of ELE lessons instead of an expected morning schedule, this information is included. - (vi) provide contact details for an appropriate person(s) to provide assistance with queries from international learners prior to enrolment, e.g., the enrolments officer or student welfare officer; - (vii) provide details of the arrangements in place for the protection of enrolled learners under Section 65 of the 2012 Act as amended.